 The Texas Department of Motor Vehicles (DMV) wields an incredible amount of power when it comes to deciding whether you can retain your privilege to drive—and it is a privilege, not a right.
 When the DMV issued your driver's license, you gave implied consent to subject yourself to field sobriety tests, breathalyzer tests, and even blood tests to determine the amount of alcohol in your blood.

-At the DWI defense law firm of Crain Lewis Brogdon, LLP, in Dallas, Texas, we provide aggressive representation to help people protect their rights after being charged with DWI.
-Our lawyers make sure that the police follow the rules when trying to force you to take their DUI tests for blood alcohol content (BAC).
+At Crain Lewis Brogdon, LLP, we provide aggressive representation to help people protect their rights after being charged with DWI.
+Our Dallas DWI lawyers make sure that the police follow the rules when trying to force you to take their DUI tests for blood alcohol content (BAC).

 Initiate your defense today—call (214) 301-5007 or schedule a free consultation with our firm today online.

 Under the rule of implied consent, if you don't abide by police requirements, you generally face the consequences of being guilty.
 The state has the right to impose penalties on you if you refuse to submit to the various BAC tests, including the initial field sobriety test at the scene of the traffic stop.
 If you refuse the field test, you must be clearly notified of your rights and the consequences of your refusal.